Starmind/Pygments/README.md

 Pygments PHP Library
 ====================

-The Pygments PHP library provides a way to work with the pygmentize CLI.
+The Pygments PHP library provides a way to work with the pygmentize CLI from http://pygments.org.

 Currently only the HTML Formatter is supported with a limited subset of parameters.